-The very first step to applying for a USA student Visa is to collect essential documents like scorecards of English proficiency tests [TOEFL or IELTS] and that of SAT exam/ACT.
+The very first step to applying for a USA student Visa is to collect essential documents like scorecards of English proficiency tests [TOEFL or IELTS] and the SAT exam/ACT.
 The score requirement varies for each college or university and you should check it with them before attempting the test.

 Step 2: Apply to a SEVP Approved Academic Institute

 The next step is to get your clearance from a SEVP-approved school in the United States.
 After your acceptance by the school, you will have to pay the SEVIS I-901 fee, following which, the school will issue Form I-20.
 After filling up the form duly, you must schedule an interview with your nearest U.S. Consulate or Embassy.
-Ensure to complete the online application form of the USA student Visa after payment of the required fee and carry a copy of the confirmation on the interview day.
+Ensure to complete the online application form for the USA student Visa after payment of the required fee and carry a copy of the confirmation on the interview day.